Bort-Millipede/PocketCHIP_hcx/README.md

 # PocketCHIP hcx (hcxdumptool and hcxtools)

-Instructions for installing (outdated versions of) hcxdumptool and hcxtools on the [PocketCHIP](https://en.wikipedia.org/wiki/CHIP_(computer)#Pocket_CHIP_and_Pockulus) device original manufactured by Next Thing Co.
+Instructions for installing (outdated versions of) hcxdumptool and hcxtools on the [PocketCHIP](https://en.wikipedia.org/wiki/CHIP_(computer)#Pocket_CHIP_and_Pockulus) device originally manufactured by Next Thing Co.
 Limited usage instructions for hcxdumptool are also included.
 Finally, building instructions for advanced users who prefer to build their own software and driver (rather than use the precompiled ones included in [Releases](https://github.com/Bort-Millipede/PocketCHIP_hcx/releases)) will be included at a later date.

 While the information included here could easily be used for other renditions of the CHIP computer, the PocketCHIP is specifically targeted due to the portable nature of the device.

+## Disclaimer

+The author provides all information for free without warranty, and assumes no responsibility for any damage caused to any systems by leveraging the information.
+It is the responsibility of the reader to abide by all local, state and federal laws while digesting and using the information.

+Digest and use this at your own risk!!!

+### Per the hcxdumptool/hcxtools Developer

+hcxdumptool/hcxtools is NOT recommended to be used by inexperienced users or newbies.
+The entire toolkit (hcxdumptool and hcxtools) is designed to be an analysis toolkit.

 ## Requirements